Symphonic Concert Filharmonia Narodowa

 Łukasz Borowicz

-He has conducted, among others: Israel Philharmonic, London Philharmonic Orchestra, Royal Philharmonic Orchestra, BBC Scottish Symphony Orchestra, Akademie für Alte Musik Berlin, RIAS Kammerchor, WDR Sinfonieorchester, SWR Sinfonieorchester, Bamberger Symphoniker, Deutsches Symphonie-Orchester Berlin, Orquesta Titular del Teatro Real (Orquesta Sinfónica de Madrid), Orchestre de l'Opéra de Paris, Opéra Orchestre national Montpellier, Prague Symphony Orchestra (FOK), Janáček Philharmonic Ostrava, Los Angeles Philharmonic New Music Group and most Polish symphony orchestras.
+He has conducted, among others: Israel Philharmonic Orchestra, London Philharmonic Orchestra, Royal Philharmonic Orchestra, BBC Scottish Symphony Orchestra, Akademie für Alte Musik Berlin, RIAS Kammerchor, WDR Sinfonieorchester, SWR Sinfonieorchester, Bamberger Symphoniker, Deutsches Symphonie-Orchester Berlin, Orquesta Titular del Teatro Real (Orquesta Sinfónica de Madrid), Orchestre de l’Opéra de Paris, Opéra Orchestre national Montpellier, Prague Symphony Orchestra (FOK), Janáček Philharmonic Ostrava, Los Angeles Philharmonic New Music Group and most Polish symphony orchestras.

-Lukasz Borowicz's discography includes more than 120 CDs, many of which have received accolades such as the ICMA award (twice, in 2015 and 2018), Orchestral Choice from the BBC Music Magazine and the Diapason d'Or (four times).
+Łukasz Borowicz’s discography includes more than 120 CDs, many of which have received accolades such as the ICMA award (2015, 2018), Concerto Choice from the BBC Music Magazine and the Diapason d’Or (four times).
+The artist is a professor at the Krzysztof Penderecki Academy of Music in Krakow.